iconify/website/docs/index.md

 There are several Node.js packages that Iconify ecosystem is built on.
-You can use them in your libraries or a build process to import/export icon sets, validate and clean up icons, generate SVG and CSS and more.
+You can use them in your libraries or a build process to import/export icon sets, validate and clean up icons, generate SVG, CSS, and more.

 #### Types